 Frequently Asked Questions

-You should start the installation by installing the bolts in the flange.
+Start by installing the bolts in the flange.
 Then, install the wax ring and add a sealant around the base.
-Place the toilet in the right position and make sure that the bolts enter the right holes.
+Place the toilet in the correct position and make sure that the bolts enter the right holes.
 Then, using nuts and washers, ensure that the toilet is not too tight.
 Finally, press it down on the flange, and connect the water supply.

 Yes.
 Since the toilet seat has a standard size, most third-party seats will fit properly.

-No. You need to purchase the floor bolts and wax ring separately.
+No. The floor bolts and wax ring must be purchased separately.
 However, the toilet has universal measurements, so you can find these parts in most stores.

 Many people think that a newer version should always be better.
 However, that’s not true.
-After comparing, we can conclude that there is absolutely no difference between this and the new model.
+There is absolutely no difference between this and the new model.
 No added features and no improvements.

 Overall Rating 4.4/5

-This one-piece toilet is ADA compliant and features a right height elongated bowl.
-We really like its powerful flushing system using siphon action for improved performance.
-Additionally, its glazed surface is antimicrobial and prevents the growth of microorganisms, such as mold, mildew, and odor-causing bacteria.
+This one-piece ADA-compliant toilet offers superior comfort, self-cleaning operation, and a powerful flushing system with siphon action for improved performance.
+Its glazed EverClean surface prevents the growth of microorganisms, such as mold, mildew, and odor-causing bacteria.
 However, American Standard Champion 4 is not EPA WaterSense certified.
 We hope this review was helpful to you.
 Feel free to browse more high quality toilet reviews here.